pragateeshD/pragateeshD.github.io/README.md

-This portfolio consists of About and product and contact page
+This port folio consists of About and product and contact page